addinall/Advanced-HTML5/README.md

 Since I am now working on several "full stack" projects, one my home ground PHP+ the rest, a Python stack and a MEAN stack, I thought it was time to seperate the HTML into a "pure" HTML experimental area.
 There is enough to read and write about in the stack backend(s) so the front end information gets drowned by noise.

+So this whole section is HTML5 - CSS3 goodies manipulated by Vanilla javascript.

 Help yourself to anything that takes your fancy.

 Merry Christmas,